densmoe/JSON-Path-module/README.md

 ## Developer Notes

-Before publishing a new version of the module, increase the version numbers in the Mendix module, `install-dependencies.sh` and `pom.xml` and run `install-dependencies.sh` to update the userlib folder.
+Before publishing a new version of the module, increase the version numbers in the Mendix module.

-## Frequently Asked Questions

-Q: What is JSONPath?
-A: It's like XPath for JSON